sudachen/playground/docs/_posts/2018-02-26-Embedding-Go-pprof.md

 ---

 As you know Golang has time-based profiling subsytem and visualization tool called pprof.
-The pprof is not friendly to using in a maneer different than command line tool.
+The pprof is not friendly for use in a manner different than command line tool.
 However there is a way to embed it in an application to generate some reports in tests/benchmarks cases.
 I use it in my benchmark module to generate benchmarking report contaning top calls and callgrapth of the significant functions.